 High school students with an interest in careers with animals, particularly farm animals, but not necessarily looking to go into veterinary medicine can explore the diverse options available.
 Participants will spend a week living on campus, engaging in hands-on lessons with livestock at the teaching farms and campus laboratories, touring local livestock industries, and developing leadership skills.
-No experience with livestock necessary!
+No experience with livestock is necessary!
 For more information, visit the Livestock Science Camp webpage.

 Students interested in biology or a career in the poultry industry attend a four-day, four-night conference designed to broaden the high school student’s understanding of the educational disciplines, scholarship opportunities, careers and industries related to poultry science.
 For more information, visit the Poultry Science Summer Institute website.

 View a full list of the pre-college programs at NC State.